ernest-galbrun/ensem-sami/client_c++/README.md

 **This project is in development mode so everything is not yet ready and doesn't yet work.**

-## 5 min quickstart
-This section will be written once the first version of the project will be done.

 ## How does it work?
 Well, well, well, so far in the project this is how we plan to develop.
 ![Class diagram](https://github.com/ernest-galbrun/ensem-sami/blob/client_c%2B%2B/client_c%2B%2B/design/class_diagram.png)

-The CortexClient file represents the main class, it provides all the callable methods.
-For started, it creates an SocketBoost's instance which will initiate a connection to the server.
-Then the SocketBoost's instance will perform a UDP request to the remote server every second in order to keep the data updated.
-On server's response, the datas are sent to the SocketParser which will translate the bytes encoded data into an understandable format inside of the Data class.
-Finally, the Data class has 2 two methods in order to ensure a secure access and update with semaphore.
+The CortexClient file is the main class, it provides all the callable methods for an outside project.
+This object creates a an instance of SocketBoost which will initiate a connection to the server.

+Then that instance will perform an UDP request to the remote server every second (default timeToWait value) in order to keep the data updated.
+When the remote server responds, it is necessary to transform the bytes into Vehicles.
+So the data are sent to the SocketParser and all the bytes translated into an understandable format inside of the Data class.

+Finally, the Data class has 2 two access methods in order to ensure a secure access and update.

 ## Dependencies
 - Boost.Asio - v 1.60